Menstrual Health In Rural Laos

 Setting Up Sewing Workshops

 Now that we knew that the project was viable, we began taking actions in line with our objectives.
 One of the objectives of the initiative was to assist a team of local women to make their own business sewing the kits.
-We were lucky enough to welcome Days For Girls North Canterbury New Zealand Team Leader Kathryn Lynskey to our Women’s Empowerment Project.
+We were extremely grateful to receive a generous donation of materials, resources and a snap/button machine from Sarah Ramsey Giles and The Chaoyang Beijing Days for Girls Team that we added to the materials we had already sourced.
+We were also lucky enough to welcome Days For Girls North Canterbury New Zealand Team Leader Kathryn Lynskey to our Women’s Empowerment Project.
 She brought over kits from New Zealand to contribute and spent 4 weeks in Luang Prabang, teaching several local women, including our three local team leaders, to sew the kits from start to finish.
 The aim was for these women to either create their own business or have the skills to then pass these on to others who would do so.
 We also began sourcing materials locally.
 While Kathryn could have spent the time sewing kits herself, having her teach local women would have more of a sustainable long-term impact and this is why we chose to have her do this instead.

 Partnering with The Bamboo School Foundation